Visitors, SCONUL and using other libraries

 To request visitor access please call 01902 32 1333 or email firstname.lastname@example.org in advance.
 Please await confirmation of your visit before travelling; visitor access is discretionary and may be declined particularly during busy periods.
 You may be asked to show ID on your arrival as proof of your age and identity.

 Please check our opening hours page for the library you wish to visit for any further restrictions before arranging a visit.

 SCONUL Access – for members of other universities

 We are a member of SCONUL Access, a reciprocal scheme which allows many university library users to borrow or use books and journals at other libraries which belong to the scheme.

 To apply please visit www.sconul.ac.uk/sconul-access.
 Your own university will receive your application and send a confirmation email to you.
 Once you have received this email please book your first visit with us by calling 01902 32 1333 or emailing email@example.com.
 You will need to bring the confirmation email and your university card with you on your first visit; we will then issue you with a SCONUL card which will give you access on any future visits.

 Using other libraries

 As a member of the University of Wolverhampton you can register with the SCONUL Access scheme so that you can use other university libraries.
 You can apply at www.sconul.ac.uk/sconul-access.
 We will check your application and send you a confirmation email.
 Once you have received this we recommend you contact the library you would like to visit to make arrangements.

-University of Wolverhampton Student Campus Cards continue to be active for 90 days following the end date of your course.
-This enables you to keep using libraries throughout that period.
+Your student ID card is active for 90 days following the end date of your course, allowing you to keep accessing the university libraries throughout that period.

-May we advise you to check all arrangements before travelling.
+We advise you to check all arrangements before travelling to the libraries.